 MythBusters!
 Pelvic Floor Edition- Part 1

 Have you recently been scrolling on social media while “sittervising” your kids at Twin Silos or Spring Creek Canyon Park and been introduced to the very opinionated world of online pelvic floor physical therapy?
 You may have seen bold statements like “never do kegals!” or “stop doing this if you have a diastasis!” or “do this one exercise to help with prolapse!”
 Online messages can be tricky to decode because they are vying for your attention with very bold claims in a one-size fits all type approach which most people do not fit into.
 Rehab should be nuanced and take a more holistic approach that incorporates all relevant factors into consideration.
 A one-size fits may not help at all, or help temporarily but never get to the source of the issue.
+Luckily, if you want to be aware of, you can read one of our content which talks about how to keep your pelvic floor healthy and happy.
 Today we are decoding and myth-busting some bold claims that you may have seen online or heard from a friend.

 Myth 1: kegals help all pelvic floor conditions!